Hiatal hernia and acid reflux

 A hiatal hernia is a disease in which your stomach's small part bulges through a hole inside your diaphragm.
 This hole is known as a hiatus.
 It is a normal, anatomically correct opening that helps your esophagus to link to your stomach.

-The hiatal hernia's cause is often unknown.
-Poor supportive tissues and high abdominal pressure can lead to the condition.
-The hernia itself can contribute to the growth of both acid reflux and chronic type of acid reflux known as gastroesophageal reflux disease (GERD).
+The Hiatal.
+The hernia itself can contribute to the growth of both acid reflux and a chronic type of acid reflux known as gastroesophageal reflux disease (GERD).